 This sleepy little town is perfect for a day or two of putting your feet up and watching the waves roll in although it has become much more popular with visitors ever since the Showtime series The Affair aired with most of it set here.

-24. Learn the Nation's history in Philadelphia, Pennsylvania
+24. Philadelphia, Pennsylvania

 5 hours 10 minutes from Boston (321 miles)